homeylab/bookstack-file-exporter/README.md

 _This is project is still under active development.
 Functionality is there and is relatively stable at this time._

-This tool provides a way to export Bookstack pages in a folder-tree layout locally with an option to push to remote object storage locations.
+This tool provides a way to export Bookstack pages in a folder-tree layout locally with an option to push to remote object storage locations. `See Backup Behavior section for more details on how pages are organized`

 This small project was mainly created to run as a cron job in k8s but works anywhere.
 This would allow me to export my docs in markdown, or other formats like pdf.
 I use Bookstack's markdown editor as default instead of WYSIWYG editor and this makes my notes portable anywhere even if offline.